lnguyen96/NBA-Project/README.md

 ### Required Packages

 The selenium package is used to process the HTML on the webpages into usable data in the form of csv files.
-A python environment is required to use my specific package, the command to install this package is
+A python environment is required to use this specific package, the command to install this package is:
 ```
 pip install selenium
 ```